Beyond The Wish - Lochy

 Lochy focuses in on his Wish

-Lochy got his wish from Make-A-Wish during his second round of intense chemotherapy.
+Lochy's wish was granted during his second round of intense chemotherapy.

-He wished from a camera.
+He wished for a camera.
 It was a way for Lochy to see his world through a different lens.

 “The wish was a distraction from what was going on,” Lochy said.